welcome banner

 An SK physical device may also support a wireless connection

-So further, if so supported, the SK can be an "NFC" device in addition to plug-in use.
+So further, if supported, the SK can be an "NFC" device in addition to plug-in use.

 NFC = Near Field Communications